openstack/magnum/doc/source/user/index.rst

 Calico needs extra mounts for the kubelet container.
 See `commit
 <https://github.com/projectatomic/atomic-system-containers/commit/54ab8abc7fa1bfb6fa674f55cd0c2fa0c812fd36>`_
 of atomic-system-containers for more information.

+**NOTE:** We have seen some issues using systemd as cgroup-driver with Calico together, so we highly recommend to use cgroupfs as the cgroup-driver for Calico.

 Network for VMs
 ---------------